future-158/mindsandhands/README.md

-# mindsandhands
+# assumption
+you can groupby train_set by some manner( *may need domain knowledge. not sure*) make different model in each group would make better result overall

 # steps
 - use umap embedding
-- automatic trainset labeling using dbscan
+- labeling train data using dbscan
-- automatic testset labeling uinsg knn
+- labeling test data using knn
-- foreach group: fit X_train_g, y_train_g and predict X_test_g, y_test_g
+- foreach group:
+  - fit X_train_in_group, y_train_in_group
+  - predict X_test_in_group

-# improve
+# needed experiments
-- test whether using scaler improve score
+- standard scaler
+- one-hot-encoding X_3
-- model hyper parameter optimization
+- hyper parameter optimization
--